hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 <div class="compact-list">
 1. Translate high-level goals into clear tasks, success criteria, and measurable outcomes
-   - understand what metrics are appropriate, what they capture, and how they trade off
+   - determine which metrics are appropriate, what they capture, and trade-offs
-   - know what “good” performance looks like in the relevant application area
+   - understand what “good” performance looks like for the task
 2. Select or construct representative evaluation datasets
-   - including edge cases and failure modes
+   - include core cases, edge cases, and known failure modes
-   - ensure consistency, reproducibility, and correctness in datasets, metrics, and procedures
+   - ensure consistency, reproducibility, and correctness in datasets and metrics
-3. Interpret results, identify patterns in errors, and distinguish signal from noise (more on [error analysis](#doing-error-analysis-is-like-doing-linguistic-analysis) below)
+3. Interpret results, identify patterns in errors, and distinguish signal from noise (see [error analysis](#doing-error-analysis-is-like-doing-linguistic-analysis) below)
-4. Clearly explain evaluation design, results, limitations, and implications to diverse stakeholders
+4. Clearly communicate evaluation design, results, limitations, and implications to stakeholders
 </div>

 One important aspect of evaluating a model is the design of the evaluation dataset: to perform an evaluation, we must construct or select a dataset that would allow us to measure the right metrics for our model.
 This **golden dataset** will have highly confident labels, which can then be compared to model predictions and errors can be analyzed.
 We may select an existing, external *benchmark* dataset, which will allow us to compare ourselves to other models on a leaderboard; or we may design a dataset to specifically target our model and data needs, for example focusing on the most common user experiences expected for the model, perhaps even using customer data, if available.
 My own work often involves the design and construction (and localization) of targeted datasets.